-If you're coming to the United States with a nonimmigrant (temporary or short-term) visa to work, getting the visa and entering the country are the first steps.
-After you arrive, you likely will need a Social Security number.
+If you are coming to the United States with a nonimmigrant (temporary or short-term) visa to work, getting the visa and entering the country are the first steps.
+After you arrive, you likely will need a Social Security number (SSN).
 There is a separate process to apply for the number.
-Keep reading for information on what a Social Security number is and how to get one.
+Keep reading for information on:

 For most people working in the United States, including those with a nonimmigrant visa, the employer will withhold a certain amount of the wages and then forward it to the Social Security Administration in accordance with its regular tax obligations.
 The amount you pay into this account is tracked over the years.

 If you eventually meet the SSA's requirements regarding length of work and other factors, you will be able to collect payments if and when you retire or become disabled.
 In some situations, you can get credit in your home country for payments into the U.S. Social Security system.